userfromgithub/DrinkShop/README.md

 <img src="demo_imgs\pay.png" width=50%/>

 ### :closed_lock_with_key: Shop Closed (Command: CLOSE)
-To close the shop, the clerk has to type his name which is Tim.
+To close the shop, the clerk has to type his name which is `Tim`.
 <img src="demo_imgs\closeshop.png" width=50%/>